brycefisher/brycefisher.github.io-jekyll/_posts/2013-01-11-running-php-5-2-and-5-3-on-the-same-server.md

 By default, HostGator puts a php.ini for you in your home directory.
 Copy that file into the directory where you want to use PHP 5.3; for this example that would be `/home/user/php53`.
 Open this file in your favorite text editor, and comment out all the lines underneath `[Zend]`.
 For me, this happens starting on line 1125, but it may be different for you.
 To comment out a line, simply put a semicolon `;` in front of it.

 Also, PHP 5.3 seems to require a timezone to be set in the php.ini file.
-Simply add this code to the very bottom (substituting the "`America/Los_Angeles`" with your (time zone)[http://php.net/manual/en/timezones.php]):
+Simply add this code to the very bottom (substituting the "`America/Los_Angeles`" with your [time zone](http://php.net/manual/en/timezones.php)):

     [Date]
     date.timezone="America/Los_Angeles"